-Vail, CO is known for it’s upscale amenities and massive ski resort, which is the largest in the state.
-The town is located on both sides of I-70, about two hours west of Denver.
+Vail, CO is known for its upscale amenities and massive ski resort, which is the largest in the state.
+The town is located on both sides of I-70, about two hours west of Denver in Eagle County.

-During winter in addition to downhill skiing, cross country skiing, ice skating and snow tubing are available.
-When the weather warms camping, rafting, hiking and fishing are all extremely popular activities during summer.
-There are several 4×4 trails around town, which are great way to take in the beautiful Eagle County landscape.
-Year round there are family-friendly festivals filled with music, food, and fun.
+There are several 4×4 trails around town, which are a great way to take in the beautiful landscape.
+There are family-friendly festivals filled with music, food, and fun during all parts of the year.

 Main Attractions

 Vail Village – The charming Disney World-like village is a picturesque place to meander.
 Window shop, check out the stunning architecture, and grab a patio table for an afternoon glass of your choice.
 Continue your tour over to Lionshead Village.
-Between the two of them, there are hundreds of shops, restaurants and hotels.
-Soak in the art at a myriad of galleries and on the street.
+Between the two of them, there are hundreds of shops, restaurants, and hotels.

 Recreation

-- Ride the paved 9 mile trail from near the summit of Vail Pass down to Copper Mountain.
-It’s called the Vail Pass Bike Path.
+- Ride the paved 9-mile Vail Pass Bike Path from near the summit of Vail Pass down to Copper Mountain.

-- Between Minturn and Red Cliff, take County Rd 707 to Halfmoon CG or primitive car camp anywhere on that road.
-It’s a bumpy road though.
+- Between Minturn and Red Cliff, take County Rd 707 to Halfmoon Campground or primitive car camp anywhere on that road.
+It’s best to have a high-clearance vehicle as the road can be bumpy.

-- Take US 24 south of Vail just past Red Cliff, you’ll see Hornsilver Campground.
+- Hornsilver Campground is off of US 24 south of Vail just past Red Cliff.

-- Just after Hornsilver CG take a right on Homestake Rd to Gold Park CG or primitive car camp anywhere along that smooth road.
+- Just after Hornsilver CG take a right on Homestake Rd to Gold Park Campground or primitive car camp anywhere along that smooth road.
 It’s ten miles back to the reservoir.

-- If you continue south on Hwy 24 past Hornsilver, you’ll past Yoder Gulch Rd.
-Take a right and and pull over at any spot on that road.
+- If you continue south on Hwy 24 past Hornsilver, you’ll pass Yoder Gulch Rd.
+Take a right and pull over at any spot on that road.

-- Keep going on Hwy 24 and you’ll hit Camp Hale Memorial CG just before Tennessee Pass.
+- Keep going on Hwy 24 and you’ll hit Camp Hale Memorial Campground just before Tennessee Pass.

-- There’s also primitive camping in the wilderness north of Vail.
+- There’s also primitive camping in the Red and White Mountain wilderness north of Vail.
 Take exit 173 onto North Frontage Rd.
-At traffic circle, stay on N Frontage Rd.
+At the traffic circle, stay on N Frontage Rd.
 Turn left onto Davos Trail and a quick right on Cortina Ln.
-Follow that for 0.5 miles then stay slight right onto Buffehr.
+Follow that for 0.5 miles then take a slight right onto Buffehr.
 Follow that into the woods where camping is everywhere.
-Red and White Mountain is the area.

-- Gore Creek begins high above town in Vail Pass, and goes west past town.
-Although its not a big river, it does hold big fish.
+- Gore Creek begins high above the town in Vail Pass and goes west past town.
+Although it’s not a big river, it does hold big fish.

 Accommodations